-Most people like to arrive at least a day ahead of time on Sunday.
-We usually plan two group rides on Monday to start the tour, one in the morning and one in the afternoon.
-You are welcome to come on both, one, or none of the Monday rides.
-I’ll be more than glad to help you plan whatever alternate Monday activity might be of interest to you.
+Most people like to arrive at least one day ahead of time to help with jet lag, see the local sights or get acclimated to their motorcycle, the roads and Euro riding in general via the free 1/2 day ORIENTATION DAY offered to all Tour Members.
+I’ll be more than glad to help you plan whatever activity might be of interest to you.

-- Day 2 – Today is a blend of smaller one-lane passes and back-country roads complimented by high, sweeping passes like the Susten and Klausen.
-We have a wonderful lakeside lunch before continuing our journey along the high Filzbach road with it’s own a great lake view and then on into Austria to ride the Furkajoch before reaching our welcoming hotel in Schruns.
+- Day 1 – Today is a blend of smaller one-lane passes and back-country roads complimented by high, sweeping passes like the Susten and Klausen.
+We have a wonderful lakeside lunch before continuing our journey along the high Filzbach road with it’s own a great lake view and then on into Austria to ride the Furkajoch before reaching our welcoming hotel in Sankt Gallenkirsch.

 - Day 4 – There are more passes in this area than we will be able to ride.
 So, we mix it up.
 Today we ride my favorites including the classic dolomite passes which look like a figure 8 on the map.
 We’ll also do Passo di Giau, one of my all time favorites and view the gorge at Sottoguda.
 If the weather is good we can enjoy a mountain hut lunch via cable car at more than 2,700 meters with spectacular 360 degree views of the Dolomites.
 I never, ever get tired of these mountains.